New Puppy Training Tips: How to Set Your New Puppy Up for Success

 The second reason is that it's very easy for little puppies to be scared by young children.

-If you put the puppy into his bed and you explain to the children that when their puppy is in the bed, you must leave him alone, this will help your puppy feel more safe and secure.
+If you put the puppy into their bed and you explain to the children that when their puppy is on the bed, you must leave them alone.
+This will help your puppy feel more safe and secure.

 One little tip you may try with the pen or the crate is to put a little blanket over the top because then it feels more like a little den to your puppy.

-The third reason is, if your puppy knows that he is safe in his bed, he’s going to learn to love his bed.
+The third reason is: if your puppy knows that they are is safe in their bed, they're going to learn to love their bed.
 This is a very important thing for your dog to learn to like…especially if you plan on crate training your dog.

-And as I mentioned earlier, there’s loads more videos about raising your puppy along with my Project Moses videos in The Online Dog Trainer program.
+And as I mentioned earlier, there are loads more videos about raising your puppy along with my Project Moses videos in The Online Dog Trainer program.

-You get your first 3 days for just one dollar, so if you’re interested, I encourage you to check it out now!
+You get your first three days for just one dollar, so if you're interested, I encourage you to check it out now!

 ~Doggy Dan